Marlon Brando: Cultural influence

 Brando was also considered a male sex symbol.
 Linda Williams writes: "Marlon Brando [was] the quintessential American male sex symbol of the late fifties and early sixties".
 Brando was an early lesbian icon who, along with James Dean, influenced the butch look and self-image in the 1950s and after.

-Brando has also been immortalized in music; most notably, he was mentioned in the lyrics of "It's Hard to Be a Saint in the City" by Bruce Springsteen, in which one of the opening lines read "I could walk like Brando right in to the sun", and in Neil Young's "Pocahontas" as a tribute to his lifetime support of Native Americans and in which he is depicted sitting by a fire with Neil and Pocahontas.
-He was also mentioned in "Vogue" by Madonna, "Is This What You Wanted" by Leonard Cohen on the album New Skin for the Old Ceremony, "Eyeless" by Slipknot on their self-titled album, and most recently in the song simply titled "Marlon Brando" off the Australian singer Alex Cameron's 2017 album Forced Witness.
-Bob Dylan's 2020 song "My Own Version of You" references one of his most famous performances in the line, "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando".
+Brando has also been immortalized in music; most notably, he was mentioned in the lyrics of "It's Hard to Be a Saint in the City" by Bruce Springsteen, in which one of the opening lines read "I could walk like Brando right in to the sun", and in Neil Young's "Pocahontas" as a tribute to his lifetime support of Native Americans and in which Brando is depicted sitting by a fire with Young and Pocahontas.
+Brando was also mentioned in "Vogue" by Madonna, "Is This What You Wanted" by Leonard Cohen on the album New Skin for the Old Ceremony, "Eyeless" by Slipknot on their self-titled album, and most recently in the song simply titled "Marlon Brando" on the Australian singer Alex Cameron's 2017 album Forced Witness.
+Bob Dylan's 2020 song "My Own Version of You" references one of his most famous performances in the line: "I'll take the Scarface Pacino and the Godfather Brando / Mix 'em up in a tank and get a robot commando."

-He is also one of the many faces on the cover of The Beatles' album "Sgt Pepper's Lonely Hearts Club Band", directly above the wax model of Ringo Starr.
+Brando is also visible on the cover of the Beatles' 1967 album Sgt.
+Pepper's Lonely Hearts Club Band, among a tableau of celebrities and historical figures.

-Brando's films, along with those of James Dean, caused Honda to come forward with its "You Meet the Nicest People on a Honda" ads, in order to curb the negative association motorcycles had gotten with rebels and outlaws.
+Brando's films, along with those of James Dean, caused Honda to come forward with its "You Meet the Nicest People on a Honda" ads, to curb the negative association motorcycles had gotten with rebels and outlaws.

 Views on acting

 In his autobiography Songs My Mother Taught Me, Brando observed:

 He also confessed that, while having great admiration for the theater, he did not return to it after his initial success primarily because the work left him drained emotionally:

 Brando repeatedly credited Stella Adler and her understanding of the Stanislavski acting technique for bringing realism to American cinema, but also added:

 In the 2015 documentary Listen to Me Marlon, Brando shared his thoughts on playing a death scene, stating, "That's a tough scene to play.
 You have to make 'em believe that you are dying ...
 Try to think of the most intimate moment you've ever had in your life."

-His favorite actors were Spencer Tracy, John Barrymore, Fredric March, James Cagney and Paul Muni.
-He also showed admiration for Sean Penn, Jack Nicholson, Johnny Depp and Daniel Day-Lewis.
+His favorite actors were Spencer Tracy, John Barrymore, Fredric March, James Cagney, and Paul Muni.
+He also showed admiration for Sean Penn, Jack Nicholson, Johnny Depp, and Daniel Day-Lewis.